sebastian-vivas/fullStackNotesApp/README.md

 * [Express](https://expressjs.com/) - Node.js Web Application Framework
 * [MongoDB](https://www.mongodb.com/) - Non-relational Database

-## Why are unit tests important?
-What is test driven development?
+## :mango: Why are unit tests important?
+What is test driven development? :mango:

 Unit testing is vital for software development because it reduces the chances of human error from occuring and makes sure that software is functioning as expected.
 This saves developers a lot of time and headache.
 Unit tests sprouted a technique for software development called test driven development which guides development through writing tests.
 Traditionally TDD is done in these three steps: